lykmapipo/kue-scheduler/README.md

 ```

 ## Events
-Currently the only way to interact with `kue-scheduler` is through its events. `kue-scheduler` fire the `schedule error` and `schedule success` events.
+Currently the only way to interact with `kue-scheduler` is through its events. `kue-scheduler` fires `schedule error` and `schedule success` events.

 ### `schedule error`
-Use it to interact with `kue-scheduler` to get notified when error occur.
+Use it to interact with `kue-scheduler` to get notified when an error occur.

 ```js
 //listen on success scheduling